A Prudent Framework for Understanding Risk-Awareness in Demand Response: Proof of Theorem

 \section{Proof of Theorem \ref{price_invariant_theorem}}

-\emph{Overview of the proof:} We derive a series of lemmas that will work for the subsequent analysis.
-We first derive the formula of the derivative of action-value function $q_{t}(x_t|\lambda_{t+1})$ (Lemma \ref{stage_cost_function_lemma}) and show the relationship between $q_{t}(x_t|\lambda_{t+1}), p_{t+1}$ and future price $\lambda_{t+1}$ (Lemma \ref{q_t-1_lambda}).
-Then, we show the state-value function derivative $v$ is a linear combination of the state cost function derivative $c$ (Lemma \ref{linear_combination_value_function}).
-Finally, we complete the proof of the Theorem by showing the linear relationship between $q_{t}(x_t|\lambda_{t+1})$ and $\lambda_{t+1}$ is necessary and sufficient for the distribution-insensitive demand.
+\emph{Overview of the proof:} \todo{We first prove the one-step distribution-insensitive condition and derive a series of lemmas that will work for the subsequent analysis.
+We derive the formula of the derivative of action-value function $q_{t}(x_t|\lambda_{t+1})$ and show the relationship between $q_{t}(x_t|\lambda_{t+1}), p_{t+1}$ and future price $\lambda_{t+1}$ (Lemma \ref{q_t-1_lambda}).} We then show that the state-value function derivative $v$ is a linear combination of the state cost function derivative $c$ (Lemma \ref{linear_combination_value_function}). \todo{Based on this, we show that the linear relationship between $q_{t}(x_t|\lambda_{t+1})$ and $\lambda_{t+1}$ is necessary and sufficient for the one-step distribution-insensitive condition.
+Finally, we extend the one-step property to all future stages and complete the proof of the Theorem.}